 The first thing that comes to mind when most people think of hemp is the plant… and not plastics.
-Yet amongst hemp’s numerous uses and applications, it can be used to create a bioplastic with its cellulose.
+Yet among hemp’s numerous uses and applications, it can be used to create a bio-plastic with its cellulose.
 Hemp contains 65-70% cellulose compared to the likes of wood which is around the 40% mark, so is considered a great source from which to make plastics.
 However, 100% hemp plastic is still quite uncommon, despite its fantastic properties.
 Why?
 We investigate.
+Plastic really is an essential part of everyone’s daily lives and that it is still made from non-renewable, polluting petrochemicals is absolutely insane!
+Many climate scientist agree that we have to stop with our dependency on fossil fuels.
+So it’s really surprsing

 Composite plastics, that is, those that are part-hemp and part other substances, are already in use in a variety of household products including cars, boats and musical instruments.
 Yet plant-based hemp plastics and other similar substances seem rare.
 There is undoubtedly an environmental need for more sustainable plastic production than the PET (polyethylene terephthalate) that is mainstream today, yet for a few reasons, it seems not to have taken off.